 A recent case example is Charles Walker, a 45-year-old male previously employed as a Tractor Trailer driver earning $45,000 per annum.
 Mr. Walker was involved in a motor vehicle accident in 2015, resulting in a low back injury for which he eventually required a low back fusion.
-Vocational testing results demonstrated that Mr. Walker had above average dexterity on the Purdue Pegboard Test, average dexterity on the VAB Manual Dexterity Test, and above average dexterity on the VAB Finger Dexterity Test.
-He had WRAT-4 Reading scores of 7.5 grade equivalency and Arithmetic scores of 4.5 grade equivalency which resulted in a conclusion that Mr. Walker could not perform clerical type work.
+Vocational testing results demonstrated that Mr. Walker had above average dexterity on the Purdue Pegboard Test, average dexterity on the VAB Manual Dexterity Test, and above-average dexterity on the VAB Finger Dexterity Test.
+He had WRAT-4 Reading scores of 7.5-grade equivalency and Arithmetic scores of 4.5-grade equivalency which resulted in the conclusion that Mr. Walker could not perform clerical type work.

 Observations and test results indicated that Mr. Walker had the capability to perform sedentary type work such as Assembler, Packager, or Machine Operator which paid $25,000 per annum, resulting in a $20,000 per annum loss of earning capacity.
 This results in a total loss of earning capacity of roughly $400,000.